sarven/unit-testing-tips/README.md

 }
 ```

-:information_source: Describing the behaviour is important in testing the domain scenarios.
+:information_source: Describing the behavior is important in testing the domain scenarios.
 If your code is just a utility one it's less important.

 ## AAA pattern